 Let’s say an LP invested $100 million in a fund and received $500 million after 5 years.
 In the same time frame, had the investor invested in S&P 500, he would have earned $395 million.
 So the gross PME = 500/395 = 1.26.
 In this case, the investor didn’t lose money by investing in VC fund as the PME is greater than one.

 What I have described above is a simple way to calculate PME, there are different forms of PME which have been developed over the years such as LN PME, KS PME, mPME, PME+ and Direct Alpha.

-The Portfolio Management suite of Kushim offers customizable and user friendly interface to continually monitor the performance of a fund.
+The Portfolio Management suite of Kushim offers customization and user friendly interface to continually monitor the VC fund performance.